 Collectively, CCA and its state and territory members fund approximately \$52 million of cancer research in Australia each year, more than any other non-government entity.
-Reflecting long-standing practice, CCA's investment in research is restricted to priority research programs and partnership grants.
 More information can be found in the Cancer Council Research Report found at cancer.org.au.

-Distribution to Members
+Distribution to members

 CCA forwards an annual distribution to its state and territory members.
 This includes the income recognised in CCA's accounts as Licensing Royalties, Bequests and Donations.
+In 2022-2023, CCA also distributed \$0.242m Net Operating Surplus from the prior year to members.